andreapollastri/cipi/README.md

 You can follow Cipi Project RoadMap here: https://github.com/andreapollastri/cipi/projects/

 ## Contributing
-Thank you for considering contributing to the Cipi Project (feedback, code, beers) :)
+Thank you for considering contributing to the Cipi Project (feedbacks, ideas, code, promo, money, beers) :)

 ## Problem with Cipi?
 Please open an issue or write and e-mail to andrea@pollastri.dev.